 Case Studies- Getting Life Insurance with Coronary Artery Disease

-Shopping CAD cases is not easy, especially when only relying only the answers to questions that you provide.
+Shopping heart stent or bypass cases is not easy, especially when only relying on the answers to questions that you provide.

-Things like which vessels were bypassed or stented, what was the percentage of blockage in your vessels prior to intervention, what’s your current ejection fraction is, etc., will determine what your insurance will cost.
+As I mentioned above, things like which vessels were bypassed or stented, what the percentage of blockage in your vessels was prior to intervention, what your current ejection fraction is, etc., will determine what your insurance will cost.

-Here are some examples of a few cases we recently shopped and the outcomes.
+The following are some examples of some cases we shopped and the outcomes:

 Male age 49 with 1 Stent placed at age 48

-This first one for a 49 year old male with no heart attack and 1 stent placed at age 48, was definitely an exception to the norm.
+A 49 year old male with no heart attack and one stent placed at age 48 was definitely an exception to the norm.

 Table 5 is five higher rating classifications than the other "Standard" offer!

-We quoted this gentleman table 2 and 3 rates prior to having him apply as these are normal best case ratings for anyone with 1 stent placed prior to age 50.
+We quoted this gentleman Table 2 and 3 rates on term life prior to having him apply, as these are normal best-case ratings for anyone with one stent placed prior to age 50.

-After shopping 25,000+ cases and selling thousands of insurance policies, we've learned never to rely on any one insurance company to make best offer, since anything can turn up during underwriting.
+After shopping 25,000+ cases and selling thousands of insurance policies, we've learned never to rely on any one insurance company to make the best offer, since anything can turn up during underwriting.

-We we had this 49 year old apply for Standard rates with the two most probable best insurance companies for him (no downside in applying for best case scenario).
+We had this 49 year old apply for Standard rates with the two most probable best insurance companies for him (no downside in applying for best case scenario).

-This is a savings of $2,540 per year, or $50,800 over 20 years...these offers were from companies that are both relatively aggressive for coronary artery disease cases and both companies have offered Standard rates in past for 1 stent CAD cases.
+This is a savings of $2,540 per year, or $50,800 over 20 years...these offers were from companies that are both aggressive for heart disease cases and both companies have offered Standard rates in the past for one stent CAD cases.

-Male age 49 with 1 stent placed at age 48, also with left bundle branch block and sleep apnea
+Male age 49, 1 stent, left bundle branch block and sleep apnea

 This case is similar to the above, but the outcome was much different.

-This gentleman also had 1 stent placed a year ago, indicated he's had good cardiac follow ups since and good stress test results within past 12 months, he also has left bundle branch block and sleep apnea for which he uses mouthpiece.
-He also quit smoking about 18 months ago.
+This gentleman also had one stent placed a year ago, indicating he's had good cardiac follow ups since and good stress test results within past 12 months.
+He also has left bundle branch block and sleep apnea for which he uses mouthpiece, and he quit smoking about 18 months ago.

-One company offered him a table 4 rate and the other offered him a table 5 rate.
+One company offered him a Table 4 rate, whereas the other offered him a Table 5 rate.

-IMPORTANT: Pay less attention to the rate class for which you qualify (i.e. Standard, Table 2, Table 4, etc.), and only focus on the actual cost of the policy.
+IMPORTANT: Pay less attention to the rate class for which you qualify (i.e. Standard, Table 2, Table 4, etc.), and instead focus on the actual cost of the policy.

 Male age 58, 4 stents placed 3 years ago

-This gentleman had a total of 4 stents placed in two separate procedures a month apart, never had heart attack and indicated he had a good stress test 6 months ago.
-He also had 2 cardiac catheterizations since the stents were placed due to chest pain but he indicated that these tests ruled out CAD as the issue for his pain.
+This gentleman had a total of four stents placed in two separate procedures a month apart, never had heart attack, and indicated he had a good stress test six months ago.
+He also had two cardiac catheterizations since the stents were placed due to chest pain, but he suggested that these tests ruled out CAD as the issue for his pain.

-I quoted him table 4 and 5 rates based on above and had him apply to the 3 most probable best insurance companies for him as he wanted to apply for both whole life insurance and term insurance.
+I quoted him Table 4 and 5 rates based on above and had him apply to the three most probable best insurance companies for him because he wanted to apply for both whole life insurance and term life insurance.

-While I can always go back to underwriter about having 2 to 3 Miller Lights a day to request reconsideration (what's the big deal underwriter), the other issues were significant and valid reasons for almost every company to decline.
+While I can always go back to underwriter about having two to three Miller Lights a day to request reconsideration (what's the big deal underwriter), the other issues were significant and valid reasons for almost every company to decline.

-The other term insurance case was still alive, but there was mention of possible sleep apnea in medical records and his doctor recommended sleep study for which this gentleman just had and provided me with copy that showed moderate sleep apnea for which he was prescribed CPAP and started using.
+The other term case was still alive, but there was mention of possible sleep apnea in medical records.
+His doctor recommended sleep study for which this gentleman just had and provided me with copy that showed moderate sleep apnea, for which he was prescribed CPAP.

-There is usually a 6 month waiting period after a CPAP is prescribed to make sure the patient is compliant with its use.
-I was expecting another decline or postponement, but I provided the underwriter with all of the sleep apnea info and asked for approval…..and the underwriter approved at a table 5 rating which even shocked me as I was fully expecting a higher rate to be offered.
+There is usually a six month waiting period after a CPAP is prescribed to make sure the patient is compliant with its use.
+I was expecting another decline or postponement, but I provided the underwriter with all of the sleep apnea information and pushed for an approval.
+The underwriter approved at a Table 5 rating, which even shocked me, as I was fully expecting a higher rate to be offered.

 Male 52, Quadruple Bypass Age 45